Who to contact about safeguarding issues

 Statutory Framework for the Early Years Foundation Stage 2017

 - The mandatory framework for all early years providers, maintained schools, non-maintained schools, independent schools and all providers on the Early Years Register.
 The safeguarding and welfare requirements are given legal force by regulations made under Section 39(1)(b) of the Childcare Act 2006

-This policy will be reviewed annually and involve participation of staff in order to promote continuing awareness of safeguarding policies and procedures.
-Parents will be informed when the policy has been renewed
+This policy will be reviewed annually and involves the participation of staff in order to promote continuing awareness of safeguarding policies and procedures.
+Parents will be informed when the policy has been renewed.

 |September 2015||Stuart Watt|